sanaai-health/sana-ai-legal/privacy-policy.md

-# Privacy Policy for Capy AI
+# Privacy Policy for Sana AI

 *Last updated: April 27, 2025*

 ## Our Commitment to Your Privacy

-At Capy AI, we believe your health data belongs to you.
+At Sana AI, we believe your health data belongs to you.
 We've built our app with privacy at its core, ensuring your personal information remains private and secure.

 ## What We DON'T Do